teaching.

 Where I’ve taught:

 I am currently Assistant Professor of Film in the Department of Communication, Media, Journalism, and Film at Missouri State University.
-I have previously taught courses at Bowdoin College, Brooklyn College, Hofstra University, Hunter College, New York University, Sarah Lawrence College
+I have previously taught courses at Bowdoin College, Brooklyn College, Hofstra University, Hunter College, New York University, and Sarah Lawrence College.